 We work on a variety of topics related the perception of natural stimuli, which we study with electro-encephalography (EEG).
 We are also trying to understand basic mechanisms of transcranial electric stimulation (TES) on learning, as well as develop tools for targeting TES.
 We also have projects on deep-learning to analyze MRI images.

 We are interested in how people process natural stimuli and use EEG to measure stimulus-evoked neural activity.
-We sometimes collect also eye movements, pupil and the heart beat as they are remarkably connected to what we do in our minds.
+We also collect eye movements, pupil dilation, and heart rate, as they are remarkably connected to our minds.
 In our experience, small changes in the task can have large effects on the resulting brain signals.
 We therefore emphasize the most natural setting possible.
 Video and audio narratives provide a good balance between reproducibility and natural dynamics.
-We have also started to look at video games and music.
+We have also worked with music and video games, including virtual reality (VR) environments.
 The workhorse for the analysis of these natural stimuli has been inter-subject correlation (ISC) which does not require any kind of labeling of the stimulus.
+We also temporal response functions (TRFs), which do require labeling, but provide clear interpretations of how different stimuli and behaviors relate to neural activity.

 Current projects: